-In a market where inventory is low, and it is shifting towards a seller’s market, buyers more often find themselves competing for the same property as someone else.
+In a real estate market where inventory is low, and it is shifting towards a seller’s market, buyers more often find themselves competing for the same property as someone else.
 This can be frustrating and stressful, and seriously upsetting if you think it’s your dream home!
 How do you prepare yourself for this situation?

-Firstly, make sure your real estate agent has explained the current market dynamics to you in your initial buyer’s consultation.
-It’s important you find someone who will represent your best interests and will explain the buying process to you.
+Firstly, make sure your Calgary real estate agent has explained the current market dynamics to you in your initial buyer’s consultation.
+It’s important that you find someone who will represent your best interests and will explain the buying process to you.
 Educate yourself and be prepared!
 Before running out and start looking at homes, ensure you have a pre-approval commitment from a lender and understand the costs associated with purchasing.
 There are costs beyond just your down-payment (i.e. insurance, moving costs, home inspection, and condominium document review, just to name a few!).
-Your agent should be explaining the market conditions relative to your purchase price range and community you want to live in.
-Also initially, it can be helpful to drive by some homes you are interested in to get a good idea what to expect.
-If it is truly a fast moving market where homes are selling immediately, you should expect to write an offer fairly quickly once you found the one you can see yourself living in.
-It’s a shame when buyers wait too long and are disappointed when the property sells before they got a chance to write their offer.
+Your agent should be explaining the market conditions relative to your purchase price range and the community you want to live in.
+Also initially, it can be helpful to drive by some homes you are interested in to get a good idea of what to expect.
+If it is truly a fast-moving market where homes are selling immediately, you should expect to write an offer fairly quickly once you found the one you can see yourself living in.
+It’s a shame when buyers wait too long and are disappointed when a Calgary property sells before they got a chance to write their offer.

 Here are some tips and tricks to help you when you are negotiating in a competitive offer situation on your dream home:

 - Get advisement from your agent on the range of market value the property should sell in.
 The agent should provide you with a list of recent sales that compare to the one you want to buy.
 They should also show you if the comparables have been increasing in sale price over the last few weeks.
-This will indicate whether you may have to be prepared to pay list price or higher.
+This will indicate whether you may have to be prepared to pay the list price or higher.

 - If you have the time, send a copy of the MLS® listing sheet to your mortgage broker so they can give you an idea if they support the price you want to offer (in some cases, you may be able to write an offer without a financing condition, if your mortgage broker or specialist says that is possible).

-- Ask your agent to book your home inspection or condo document review in advance so you can write in a shorter condition date in your offer.
+- Ask your agent to book your home inspection or condo document review in advance so you can write a shorter condition date in your offer.

 - Offer as much deposit as possible – it shows how serious you are!
-Some buyers are able to use their entire down-payment as their deposit.
+Some buyers are able to use their entire down payment as their deposit.
 Remember, if you write a conditional offer and you are not satisfied with the condition, you will receive your deposit back.
 If you write a firm offer (without conditions), you will lose your deposit if you cannot complete the sale.